THESE NEW RULES REFLECT SEVERAL CHANGES, INCLUDING OUR POICY FOR RESIDENTIAL STUDENT PARKING.

 Please follow this guide to parking rules and regulations on campus to help make your uptown parking experience easier.

-While parking on our campus, we ask that you adhere to all parking regulations, including displaying a valid parking permit, starting a parking session in a Park Mobile space, or using the T2 Paystation in the Diboll Garage.
+While parking on our campus, we ask that you adhere to all parking regulations, including purchasing a valid parking permit, starting a parking session in a Park Mobile space, or using the T2 Paystation in the Diboll Garage.
 Parking regulations are in effect 24 hours a day, seven days a week.
 Parking permits are required Monday through Friday between 8 a.m. and 5:30 p.m., including academic holidays.

-Updated June 2023; effective August 2021.
+Updated August 2025; effective August 2021.

 Section I: General Parking Information

 Anyone parking a motorized vehicle on UNIVERSITY OWNED PROPERTY must register that vehicle with Parking Services by purchasing a parking permit or paying to park in an hourly space.
-Except for hourly parking spaces, vehicles parked on Tulane University property must display a valid parking permit from 8 a.m. to 5:30 p.m., Monday through Friday.
-All vehicles parked in hourly spaces in the Diboll Garage must either pay the T2 Paystation, or the Park Mobile app and on-street hourly parking spaces must use the Park Mobile app, 8 a.m. and 5:30 p.m., Monday through Friday, whether displaying a Tulane permit or not.
+Except for hourly parking spaces, vehicles parked on Tulane University property must have a valid digital parking permit from 8 a.m. to 5:30 p.m., Monday through Friday.
+All vehicles parked in hourly spaces in the Diboll Garage must either pay the T2 Paystation, or the ParkMobile app.
+On-street hourly parking spaces must use the Park Mobile app, 8 a.m. to 5:30 p.m., Monday through Friday.
+Even if your vehicle has a Tulane permit, hourly parking spaces must be purchased through the ParkMobile app, 8 a.m. to 5:30 p.m., Monday through Friday.

 The following parking rules and regulations have been enacted by the university for the security and safety of the Tulane community and apply to all persons who operate a motor vehicle on campus property.
 The parking plan is designed to provide parking spaces as conveniently as possible within the limits of available space.
 Operating a motor vehicle on the campus is a privilege and is conditioned on compliance with these rules and regulations.
+For continued disregard of the rules and regulations and at the discretion of the Tulane University Parking Director, on-campus parking privileges may be suspended for a period of up to one semester or permanently revoked.
+It is at the discretion of Parking Services to involve Office of Student Affairs and/or Human Resources for repeat offenders.

 “Campus,” “Campus area,” or “University Property” includes all properties owned or controlled by Tulane University.
 “Motor vehicles” includes automobiles, trucks, motorcycles and moped or scooter-type vehicles.